 I'm a professor at U Michigan and lead a course on climate change problem solving.
 These articles often come from and contribute to the course.

-Figure 2: A summary figure I use to organize the basics of climate science and global warming.
+Figure 1: A summary figure I use after I walk through about 10 lectures on the basics of climate science and global warming.

 Comments will take a few seconds to appear.